Parallel running: Overview

-To implement the new system, a parallel running strategy can be applied in which the new system is run alongside the old system for a specified time.
-Parallel running is different from the term parallel processing.
-There are also other possible strategies that can be used for implementation of the new system.
-All of the implementation strategies come with their own advantages and disadvantages.
-So, it depends on the requirement of the organisation to choose which implementation strategy they want to apply.

 The process

 During changeover, a new system and an existing system run side by side for an agreed period of time.
 This should be long enough to ensure that all aspects of the new system has been confirmed that it can work properly.
 Both input the same data and perform the same processes.
 This will compare their output and prove the reliability of the new system.
 If the new system is accepted, the existing system will stop running and will be replaced by the new one.
 If both old and new systems are computerized, the input data can be held on a disk or tape and run concurrently on both systems.
 If changing from a manual system to computerized system, the main problem is inputting the data.
 Data needs to be input manually and this may take a long time.

 Advantages

 Parallel running allows results to be compared to ensure that the new system is working without any errors.
 If errors are found, user can refer to the old system to resolve the problem and make modifications to the new system thus operation can continue under the old system while the problems are sorted out.
 This also allows training of staff and help them to gain confidence in the new system.